The “Eat What You Want” E-Book by @rebekahhopetilson is live! Launch Price is only $19! http://www.mashelite.com/eatwhatyouwant/

 2. Jerk Dip Squats: this is another way of conditioning the body to handle heavy weights.
 I suggest using 105+% with this movement.
 Basically rack the weight as if you were going to perform a jerk, and then just perform the dip portion 3-5 reps.
 You can really practice your timing with the oscillation of the bar during this movement.
 I would perform this movement using 3-5 sets of 3-5 reps.

 3. Split Position Presses or Jerk Balance- This exercise is great if you have trouble getting into the right position.
-Remember the keys are: hips underneath the bar, weight equally distributed on both legs, and back knee bent.
+Remember the keys are: hips underneath the bar, weight equally distributed on both legs, and back knee slightly bent.
 You can either perform presses from the rack position or behind the neck.
-You can also perform a Jerk Balance, which is where you practice stepping that front foot out during the press.
-That’s a way of remembering to step through the bar.
+You can also perform a Jerk Balance, which is where you practice from the split position a slight dip and drive while stepping that front foot out during the catch.
+That’s a way of remembering to step through the bar while driving off that back leg.
 Remember to finish with the bar back behind the ears supported strongly with the upper back and traps.

 I hope that these exercises will help you tame the beast that is your jerk.
 Fixing any lift will always be a combination of technique and strength.
 Between this article and the one by Coach McCauley, you should be ready to attack your split jerk from both sides.